165-Softtech-Patika-Java-Spring/bitirmeprojesi-sixper/README.md

 password length must be 7-30 long <br>
 name and surname fields can be empty but maximum length is 30 <br>

+# EXCEPTIONS

+All exceptions defined and handled in gen package.
+Exceptions encapsulated in a generic response form.

+# RESPONSE

+There is a RestResponse model.
+Succes or fail all responses encapsulated with RestResponse model defined in gen package

+# API Documantation

+Swagger preferred

+# End Points

+There are 2 entities User and Product.
+Update,get,delete,post can be performed either <br>

+All other endpoints which is required by project are implemented.